GoogleCloudPlatform/kubernetes-bigquery-python/pubsub/README.md

 In addition to the info here, also see the [Troubleshooting](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/troubleshooting.md) page in the Kubernetes docs.

-To confirm that all your nodes, pods, nodes, and replication controllers are up and running properly, you can run the following commands:
+To confirm that all your nodes, pods, and deployments are up and running properly, you can run the following commands:

     $ kubectl get nodes